Louisiana Woman Blog

 • Corn starch- the perfect thickener for puddings and custards.

-• Butter - salted butter because it makes everything better, adding taste and a silky smooth sheen.
+• Butter - salted butter because it makes everything better, adding flavor and a silky smooth sheen.

 • Vanilla extract - use real vanilla extract or vanilla bean paste instead of imitation vanilla flavoring.